How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 perception narrows

-Researchers in somatic psychology, including Peter Levine, describe trauma not as the event itself, but as an incomplete biological response.
+Researchers in somatic psychology, including Peter Levine, describe trauma not as the event itself, but as an incomplete biological response to threat.

-If the organism cannot escape, the nervous system shifts toward immobilisation.
+If the organism cannot escape or defend itself, the nervous system shifts toward immobilisation.

-The survival energy — meant for action — has nowhere to go.
+The survival energy that was meant for action has nowhere to go.

 So it stays.